BawdyAnarchist/quBSD/Future_Development.md

 Hardcore Review
-	monitor_startstop
+	Alot of sed in quBSD.sh are not configured to substitute the #default in place of a blank value monitor_startstop
 	exec_vm_start (particularly the start and error messages launch_vm

 Still need to divine ways to handle qb-start parallel start_jail calls and their error messages

+ONE BY ONE SCRIPT REVIEW

+qb-start "all jails have started, but" ...
+It happens in alot of places it shouldnt.
+Should chk_isvm

 POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it

-NOTES FOR FUTURE FIXING
-	- reclone_zusr should have checks for the _jail and _template__
-	qb-cmd "all jails have started, but" ...
-It happens in alot of places it shouldnt.
-Should chk_isvm qb-cmd that has no user, only root, the -r is not a helpful command

-Alot of sed in quBSD.sh are not configured to substitute the #default in place of a blank value

-Still having problems with '-dash-' (-z for example) options

 chk_valid_ppt - we can try to change to a ppt device like the guy on the video for GPU passthru